Congratulations!

 Assuming they just got fed, changed and appear more agitated than in pain… you may want to try the following techniques to calm them down:

-• Hold them while trying to keep their arms a bit more confined (less arm and leg movements)… you can also swaddle and hold them.
+- Hold them while trying to keep their arms a bit more confined (less arm and leg movements)… you can also swaddle and hold them.

 Your Baby will love this feeling of tightness… as this is how they felt in the womb.

-• Move around!
+- Move around!
 Rocking and swinging are also very familiar movements to them… as that’s what was constantly happening in the womb.

-• Turn on a white noise machine, such as a vacuum cleaner or a hair dryer… you have lots of options!
+Babies do not like stillness… (now you understand why rockers and swings work so well 😉) - Turn on a white noise machine, such as a vacuum cleaner or a hair dryer… you have lots of options!

 Once again your baby… in the womb… was used to a very loud (white) noise… so this familiar sound will quiet their mind.